-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Here We Are & There We Go by Jill Dobbe

 Published by Orange Hat Publishing on 2012